KDL-umass/alter-ego-bias/README.md

 ## Overview
 Given a network graph and simulation parameters identified in a configuration file,
-* Cluster-randomized treatment assignment
+* Cluster-randomize treatment assignment
-* Non-cooperative participant network set construction
+* Generate a set of alter egos
-* Outcome simulation per n alter egos up to dominating set
+* Simulate the outcomes per N alter egos
-* Model fit and outcome estimation with linear estimator
+* Estimate the outcomes with a linear estimator
-* Bias calculation in sample
+* Calculate the bias

 #### Experiment Configs
 Options: